ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 {:tip: .tip}

-# Connecting with the `mongo` shell
+# Connecting with the MongoDB Shell
 {: #connecting-cli-client}

 You can access your MongoDB database from a command-line client, which allows for direct interaction and monitoring of the data structures that are created within the database.
-You can use it to query and update data as well as performing administrative operations and monitoring performance.
+Use it to query and update data, as well to perform administrative operations and monitor performance.

 ## Installing
 {: #connecting-cli-client-install}

-The `mongo` shell is available as part of the MongoDB distribution, which can be downloaded from [the MongoDB Download Center](https://www.mongodb.com/download-center/community?jmp=docs).
+The MongoDB shell is available as part of the MongoDB distribution.
+Download it [here](https://www.mongodb.com/try/download/shell){: .external}.

 ## Connecting
 {: #connecting-cli-connect}